 Create a network of graduates, professors, lab technicians, etc. that you can draw on.
 Present yourself at trade fairs, on the web, at universities or research institutions and approach potential employees directly.
 With the help of referral programmes, you can also give your existing employees the opportunity to help shape the recruiting process and use their own networks.

 In the health sector, especially in research, it is important to educate oneself further.
 Create a corporate culture in which it is made possible for employees to do internal and external trainings, promote mentoring programmes or cooperation with research institutes.
 Active participation in conferences can also be interesting for some of your employees.
 In the end, every employee training is also a benefit for the company.

-In the USA and Australia, professionals such as nurses are hired from Ireland or Malaysia.
-Even if the prerequisites and qualifications should of course be the same as in Switzerland, it is worth considering hiring qualified professionals from abroad.
+In the USA and Australia, skilled workers such as nurses are hired from Ireland or Malaysia.
+Even if the prerequisites and qualifications should of course be the same as in Germany, it is worth considering hiring qualified professionals from abroad.
 In turn, they could be offered further education and training.

 4. Rethink your corporate structures

 Long official channels, little freedom and rigid hierarchies slow down creativity, innovation and the spirit of research.
 Self-determination also plays a major role.
 Create a workplace that your employees can help shape.
 This will make them more motivated and committed to driving scientific progress.

 5. Digital strategy

 As in most other industries, recruiters in the life science sector cannot avoid a digital strategy.
 Most medical jobs are searched for on the platform jobvector.
 Social media, especially business platforms such as LinkedIn and paid advertising, also help you to attract more attention.
 In addition, the experts at LHH can help you find professionals with the necessary experience.

 Life science companies should give their employees opportunities for further development and research.
 Always being up-to-date – that should be the goal of the company and the employees.